 Surely Willy Wonka afternoon tea can’t get any grander and more seasonal, Roald Dahl himself we reckon would agree!

 More of an inner child or some exotic flavours and daydreaming?
-Take your pick at Taj 51 afternoon tea, there’s Alice in wonderland, Jasmine Indian Afternoon Tea or even a special December edition.
+Take your pick at Taj 51 afternoon tea, there’s Alice in wonderland and the Jasmine Indian Afternoon Tea.

-Pair it with more Royal treats at Buckingham Palace and eventually the Georgian Christmas taking place on December 14th.
-Expect brilliant storytelling, beauty and sparkles and Christmas craft workshops.
+Pair it with more Royal treats at Buckingham Palace and eventually Green Park playground.

-Our third best children afternoon tea London we went back recently is actually at Coworth Park, a Dorcheser collection hotel 45 minutes drive from Kensington.
-Pair with a zen crisp day out with autumn foliage or horse riding.
-We’ve been addicted for a long time to this place, Carol Peace sculptures, impeccable cuisine and cocktails.
+Our third best children afternoon tea London we went back recently is Coworth Park, a Dorcheser collection hotel 45 minutes drive from Kensington.
+Pair with a zen crisp day out – autumn foliage, spring flowers, rain or sun – a love affair for years.
+There’s also horse riding plus Carol Peace sculptures spread around, impeccable cuisine and cocktails.